 So, in the interest of behaving like a successful artist, let's get on with this "About Me" thing. ;~)

-I had more friends and cousins growing up than I can count.
-Both sides of the family were quite prolific and it seemed like all families had five kids at least.
-The funny part was that my dad's side had almost exclusively boy kids and my mom's side was almost all girls.
+I had more friends and cousins growing up than I could count.
+Both sides of the family were quite prolific, and it seemed like all families had five kids at least.
+The funny part was that my dad's side had almost exclusively boy kids, and my mom's side was almost all girls.
 I remember thinking before family outings, 'Oh cool.
 Uncle Jimmy's house.
 Baseball with Jimmy Jr. and Joey.' or, 'Ah nuts!
 Uncle John's house and all those girls.
 What are they gonna make me do this time?'
 Then, "Moo-oooooom?
 Do I have to play with the girls?
 Can we bring the dog?
 Can I bring my bike?"
 "SHUDDUP MYKA!" came the below from the front seat.

-No offense to my newly re-found and favorite cousins.
+I mean no offense to my newly re-found and favorite cousins.
 Remember, Rose, you told me to do this!!! ;~)

-And so, to show you...I click, click, click.
+And so, to show you, I click, click, click.